Euro 2024 Fantasy: Who is suspended or nearing a ban?

 HOW MANY BOOKINGS RESULT IN A BAN AT EURO 2024?

-A one-match suspension will be dished out to any player collecting two bookings.
+A one-match suspension will be dished out to anyone collecting two bookings.

-Should a player manage to be booked on four occasions before the semi-finals, he’ll be suspended for one extra game.
+Should a player have been booked on four occasions before the semi-finals, he would have been suspended for one extra game.
+However, no one at Euro 2024 is at risk of that.

 WHEN ARE PLAYERS IN THE CLEAR?